Frequently asked questions

 Do I need to sign up?

 You do not have to sign up to look at our site or read our free online modules.
-To order a print module or take a test online, you do need to sign up.
+To access content and take a test online, you do need to sign up.
 The system will remember where you were during your last session if you've signed in.

 Can user names contain spaces?